runvnc/agenthost/README.md

   C++ libraries like llama.cpp, stablediffusion.cpp, bark.cpp (text-to-speech) etc.
   (until Rust libraries are ready)

-- going with the flow: trend is for many languages to try to be more likeRust (e.g. increasing use of types in Python, use of TS and disdain for JS)
+- going with the flow: trend is for many languages to try to be more like Rust (e.g. increasing use of types in Python, use of TS and disdain for JS)